CoolProp/CoolProp/Readme.rst

 * ... you might also find answers in our `FAQ <https://github.com/CoolProp/CoolProp/blob/master/FAQ.md>`_

-* Accelerate development of things you really need implemented by posting at `Bountysource <https://www.bountysource.com/teams/coolprop>`_  |bounties|
+* Accelerate development of things you really need implemented by posting at `Bountysource <https://www.bountysource.com/teams/coolprop>`_

 ..